Vaent/Snaky/README.md

 The game has been hosted at cardpeegee.com/sides/snaky, and you can get a copy on your computer by simply downloading and saving all the HTML, CSS and JS files in a convenient folder.
 To play the game using downloaded files, open index.html in your favourite browser.

+**The game is usually only tested in Chrome (current version).
+It was recently tested in Firefox, with a bug identified where keyboard input is not recognised if the game is started after clicking/tapping a button, but otherwise working well.
+It IS NOT currently compatible with Edge or IE.**

 ## How it works

 The HTML page contains a table, with all the cells empty except the ones representing the snake or food.
 When the snake 'moves' in the game, each part of its body is actually being deleted from the cell it was in, and recreated in an adjacent cell.
 The scripts are loaded as the last element of the HTML `<body>`.